AzureWorkshops/Azure-AD-Connect/docs/01_Getting_Started/00_Requirements.md

 As stated above, these tools are necessary for downloading and running the CLI locally.
 Download and install these tools according to the instructions on their respective website.

 ## Additional Requirements
-Additionally, you will need a subscription (trial or paid) to Microsoft Azure.
+Additionally, you will need a subscription (trial or paid) to both Office 365 and Microsoft Azure.
+Please see the next page for how to create trial subscriptions in both.

 If you do no have an active subscription you can request one on their [website](https://azure.microsoft.com/en-us/free/).